Doug Wildey: Television Animation Work

 Although, Wildey did not design the more cartoonishly drawn comic relief pet dog, Bandit, which was otherwise designed by animator Dick Bickenbach.

-Wildey then went on to work on several other animated series including Herculoids, Jana of the Jungle, Return to the Planet of the Apes (1975), The Godzilla Power Hour (1978), Mister T (1983), and Chuck Norris: Karate Kommandos (1986).
+Wildey then went on to work on several other animated series including Herculoids, Jana of the Jungle, Return to the Planet of the Apes (1975), The Godzilla Power Hour (1978), Mister T (1983), and Chuck Norris: Karate Kommandos (1986). and Centurions (1986).

 Return to Comics

 In the mid-1960s, Wildey eventually returned to comic books, drawing stories for the premiere issues of Harvey Comics' Thrill-O-Rama, Unearthly Spectaculars (both October 1965 series) and Double-Dare Adventures (December 1965).
 Most significantly during this time, he collaborated with writer Gaylord DuBois on Gold Key Comics' licensed series Tarzan when that long-running comic, which had been reprinting stories drawn by Russ Manning, began producing new work beginning with issue #179 (September 1968).
 The duo's work appeared through issue #187 (September 1969).

 After a short hiatus from comic books, broken only by 3 1971 stories for Skywald's black-and-white horror-comics magazines Psycho and Nightmare, plus the Haunted Tank story "The Armored Ark" in DC Comics' G.I.
 Combat #153 (May 1972), Wildey created the comic strip Ambler, which ran from 1972 to 1975.
 Syndicated to newspapers by the Chicago Tribune New York News Syndicate, the contemporary strip chronicled the adventures of an itinerant folk musician.

 Afterwards, Wildey then returned to comic books to do stories for Archie Comics' horror-humor anthology series Mad House, Gold Key's Mystery Comics Digest, and DC's Our Army at War and Sgt.
 Rock, among other titles.
 Returning to his Western roots, he drew the feature "Jonah Hex" in DC's Weird Western Tales #26 (February 1975) and co-created with writer Larry Lieber the feature "Kid Cody, Gunfighter" in Atlas/Seaboard Comics' Western Action #1 (February 1975).

 As both writer and comic book artist, Wildey also created his own Western feature, "Rio", that ran in Eclipse Comics' Eclipse Monthly #1-10 (Aug.
 1983 - July 1984), and he returned to his most prominent creation that decade with a Jonny Quest comic book series published by Comico.
 Wildey wrote and drew the stories in Jonny Quest #1 (July 1986) and Jonny Quest Classics #1-3 (May 1987 — July 1987), and provided several covers.
 Comico also reprinted several of his Rio stories in a June 1987 one-shot, and Wildey produced new Rio stories for Dark Horse Comics' two-issue miniseries Rio at Bay (July 1992 — August 1992).

 Wildey's last original comics work was the painted art for the short 8-page Western tale "The End of the Time of Leinard" by writers Faye Perozich and Harlan Ellison in Dark Horse's Harlan Ellison's Dream Corridor Special (January 1995).